Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Federated Parameter-Efficient Fine-Tuning

+on a hold-off test set $\sD_{test}$ with a loss function $\ell$. \textit{Compared with traditional FL updating the entire $\phi$, only $\delta$ is updated in FedPEFT.}

-At the beginning of training, the global model $F^{(0)}$ is randomly initialized or initialized with pre-trained weights, where the superscript $t$ indicates the model at round $t$.
-In each round $t$, $f_n^{(t)}$ will be initialized by $F^{(t)}$ and updated by
+At the beginning of training, $\vtheta^{(0)}$in the global model $\phi^{(0)}$ is initialized with pre-trained weights, and $\delta^{(0)}$ is randomly initialized, where the superscript $t$ indicates the model at round $t$.
+In each round $t$, $M$ clients will be selected for communication, and $\{\phi_i^{(t)}\}_{i=1}^M$ will be initialized by $\phi^{(t)}$ and updated by

-where $\ell$ is the loss function.
-After the local updates, the server will sample $M$ clients from all $N$ clients and aggregate $\{f_m^{(t)}\}_{m=1}^M$ with the FedAvg algorithm to a new global model
+for $E$ epochs, where $F_i$ is the local objective.
+After the local updates, the server will receive and aggregate the trainable parameters $\{\delta_i^{(t)}\}_{i=1}^M$ with the FedAvg algorithm to a new global model

 This procedure is repeated from $t=0$ to $t=T-1$.
 During the client-server communication, we only take the communication cost for the model into consideration, assuming the remaining communication costs are fixed.
 Therefore, the communication cost $C$ is proportional to the transmission parameters number, thus can be formulated as